BEER MARKET STUDY

 Miller (or should we say Miller/Coors)

+Continuing this beer market study, know this.
 No one has copied the Bud Light tone more than Miller, and failed to increase its market share in the process.
 A few years ago, almost every beer ad centered around “dumb guy.”
-There were, in a way, much like what we shown earlier in the Bud Light dog ad.
+There were, in a way, much like anything you’d see from Bud Light.
+(Coors isn’t much better, but at least it has a claimed value.
+Whether it’s believable or truly differentiating is another question.)
 Most of them center around some sort of party or bar with great-looking girls and guys willing to do anything for Brand X beer in some sort of Judd Apatow-Seth Rogan-Jackass fashion.

 Bud Light has owned that position but the major competitors just copied it, thinking, “If it works for Bud Light, it’ll work for us.”

 When you copy the market leader, the consumer simply defaults to the market leader.
 For example, we’ve done studies in which we show a series of ads – inserting a “dumb guy” beer ad in the mix – then later ask, “Who was the beer ad for?”
 Invariably, the answer is Budweiser whether it was or not.